WHEELCHAIR BASKETBALL – TARGETING Paris 2024

 Invigorated after the break, Patrick returned to Team Canada in 2011 ready to push his game, his team and his sport to a new level.
 He once again led the nation to Paralympic gold at London 2012, where he led the tournament in scoring.

-After sitting out Rio 2016 to focus on family and music, Patrick rejoined the team leading into the 2017 America's Cup where Canada placed second, and Anderson was named tournament MVP.
+After sitting out Rio 2016 to focus on his groing family and music, Patrick rejoined the team leading into the 2017 America's Cup where Canada placed second, and he was named tournament MVP.

-Now, as a three-time Paralympic gold medalist, he's set his sights on Tokyo 2020 with a young core of teammates looking for veteran leadership, scoring touch and a belief that Canada can return to the top of the podium.
+As a three-time Paralympic gold medalist, he rejoined Team Canada for Tokyo 2021 with a young core of teammates at their first Paralympics looking for veteran leadership, scoring touch and a belief that Canada had podium potential.